ATHOS MENABONI

 In 1990 Athos Menaboni suffered a stroke and died two months later, on July 18, at age ninety-four.
 His body was donated to the Emory University School of Medicine.
 A memorial service was held at the Ida Cason Callaway Memorial Chapel at Callaway Gardens on July 22, and the eulogy was delivered by Elizabeth Carlock Harris, Georgia’s first lady.
 Sara died three years later on August 10, 1993.
 The Menabonis left their estate to Callaway Gardens, where his easels and paintings from his personal collection are on permanent exhibition in the Athos Menaboni Wing of the Virginia Hand Callaway Discovery Center.

 Menaboni’s works have been exhibited in many galleries and in art and natural history museums across the United States.
-They include the Kennedy Galleries, the Columbia Museum of Art, the Pensacola Arts Center, the Marietta Cobb Museum of Art, the Albany Museum of Art, The Martha Berry Museum at Berry College, Emory University, the Vose Gallery, the St. Louis Museum of Art, the High Museum of Art, the Atlanta History Center, the Seattle Art Museum, the Santa Barbara Museum, the Detroit Art Museum, the Stark Museum of Art, the Cincinnati Art Museum, the Booth Western Art Museum, The Bascom: A Center for the Visual Arts, and the Jekyll Island Arts Association.
+They include the Kennedy Galleries, the Columbia Museum of Art, the Pensacola Arts Center, the Marietta Cobb Museum of Art, the Albany Museum of Art, The Martha Berry Museum at Berry College, Emory University, the Vose Gallery, the St. Louis Museum of Art, the High Museum of Art, the Atlanta History Center, the Seattle Art Museum, the Santa Barbara Museum, the Detroit Art Museum, the Stark Museum of Art, the Cincinnati Art Museum, the Booth Western Art Museum, The Bascom: A Center for the Visual Arts, the Madison-Morgan Cultural Center, and the Jekyll Island Arts Association.

 In 2007 Russell Clayton, retired Marietta, Georgia, educator and a friend of Sara and Athos Menaboni, donated Menaboni art and an extensive archive collection to Kennesaw State University in Kennesaw, Georgia.
 Following a generous gift of $1.3 million from the Robert W. Woodruff Foundation, KSU built a gallery to honor the life and work of the artist.
 The Don Russell Clayton Gallery is located in the Bernard A. Zuckerman Museum of Art on KSU’s Kennesaw campus.
 The art collection includes paintings, drawings, three-dimensional works, prints, and lithographs.
 Since Clayton’s donation, the Athos Menaboni Permanent Art Collection continues to grow with works given by other donors.